-Explain how experiences outside education have given you knowledge and skills that you need to succeed on the course.
-The experiences may include involvement in sports or social clubs; summer schools and open days; employment or experience.
-University study often involves more independent study and may involve living independently of your parents for the first time.
-Outline experiences which have helped you prepare for independent study/living and what you have learned from them.
+Explain how other experiences have given you knowledge and skills that you need to succeed on the course.
+The experiences may include self-directed super-curricular learning, research, involvement in sports or social clubs, employment or work experience.
 You should explain what you learned from the experience, what skills you developed or what interest was sparked.
-Explain how these experiences will help you succeed on the course(s) you are applying for.
+Explain how the experience will help you succeed on the course (s) you are applying for.